Klipper3d/klipper/docs/Sensorless_Homing.md

 The above snippet configures a TMC2130 for the stepper on the X axis.
 Make sure to fill in the missing values based on your configuration.

 The `driver_SGT` value describes the threshhold when the driver reports a stall.
-On some TMCs (e.g. 2209) the values go from 0 (least sensitive) to 255 (most sensitive).
-Look this up in the TMCs Datasheet.
-The TMC2130s values go form -64 (most sensitive) fo 64 (least sensitive).
+Values have to be in between -64 (most sensitive) and 64 (least sensitive).
+On some TMCs like the TMC2209 this value doesn't exist in this form as the hehavior is different to the TMC2130.
+In the case of the TMC2209 the threshold is defined by the `driver_SGTHRS` value in the config and go from 0 (least sensitive) to 255 (most sensitive).
+Have a look at the datasheet of your specific TMC to avoid mistakes.

 If you have a CoreXY machine, you can configure one stepper driver for X and the other for Y homing as you would on a cartesian printer.
 Be aware that Klipper needs both `DIAG1` pins connected to the MCU.
 It is not sufficient to use only one signal from one of the stepper drivers (as it is possible on e.g. Marlin).